 5.1 Abstraction description via the lightbulbs example

 This guide is based on the following use case: an application on a Gateway, Cloud/Server, or Smartphone wants to monitor and control lightbulbs.
 Due to the abstraction layer provided by oneM2M, the monitoring and controlling processes can be performed independently from underlying connectivity technologies.
 This tutorial is based on the example of Philips Hue lightbulbs (these lightbulbs require dedicated bridge for connection with Gateway).
 Figure 5.1-1 presents the general architecture of the use case.

+NOTE: The terms of use of Philips Hue API are available at https://developers.meethue.com/documentation/terms-use.